 Other classes may delve into teaching methods.
 How to create an inclusive classroom, manage a room of curious minds and plan lessons.
 If you're focusing on toddlers, you may also study play theory and the role of the family.

-What Should I know About Accreditation for Early Childhood Education Degrees?
+What Should I know About Accreditation for Early Childhood Education Graduate Programs?

 Education is a regulated field.
 As such, choosing an accredited ECE grad program is important.
 For one, your state teaching board may need to see where you earned your degree.
 Yet another is to make sure your program measures up to quality standards.

-Two agencies who accredit early childhood education programs are the:
+Two agencies who accredit early childhood education graduate programs are the:

 - National Association for the Education of Young Children (NAEYC)